Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 ## Deployment & Testing

-This script guides you through deploying and testing the Uniswap V2 stop order demo on the Sepolia Testnet.
-Ensure the following environment variables are configured appropriately before proceeding with this script:
+To deploy the contracts to Ethereum Sepolia, follow these steps.
+Replace the relevant keys, addresses, and endpoints as needed.
+Make sure the following environment variables are correctly configured before proceeding:

 * `SEPOLIA_RPC` — https://rpc2.sepolia.org
 * `SEPOLIA_PRIVATE_KEY` — Ethereum Sepolia private key